 These selected walks are generally on hard-surfaced trails, relatively level and generally shorter than hikes.
 They also usually have amenities, such as restrooms and drinking water and easy access/parking.

 This self-guided walk provides an introduction to the geology, history, and nature of the Mississippi River.
 Print the map found on the Healthy River, Healthy You webpage and download the .mp3 files to your smart phone.
 Plan on spending about 90 minutes on this 1.5 mile walk starting at the Mississippi River Visitor Center.
-The Visitor Center (free) is in the lobby of the museum.
-We have the map available at the visitor center, but not the downloads.
-The Museum has restrooms and meals available in no-fee areas and parking is available at the ramp behind the Museum.
+The Visitor Center (free) is in the lobby of the Science Museum of Minnesota.
+The Museum has restrooms and food available in no-fee areas and parking is available at the ramp behind the Museum.

 103 Portland Ave.
 S, Minneapolis, MN 55401